ironkayman/RebisTheory/rebis_theory.md

 In the framing of the theory at that point in time we lean to the idea of spirit returning to material realm as a poetic resurging of existential threats of past civilizations - that undeath was present in the past predominantly in the relation to Underworld.
 We suggest this based on more peculiar items, such as [Argent Peacemaker](https://wiki.spiralknights.com/Argent_Peacemaker): `An ancient handgun forged from sun silver.
 Its bullets serve as ushers for those that refuse to leave this world` and [Cold Iron Vanquisher](https://wiki.spiralknights.com/Cold_Iron_Vanquisher): `A powerful cold iron blade forged for the singular purpose of hunting down and destroying the undead`.
 That undeath is universal, but it does not present evidence for literal lost souls to be mentioned.
 If souls were to be regular part of process of life-cycle, then Spiral Order would have known of them in the modern equipment.
 This notion of Spiral Order not acknowledging some aspects of the setting persists across all of the setting, from which we have to make guesswork themselves and rely on the recounts of older events.

-With this gathered information, we propose so far, that the nature of Cradle's metaphysical status quo - of souls appearing outside of Underworld and Apocrean Realm is unique in its scale, but nominal in the function - undeath was present, but as we will see, it was deeply related to Underworld.
-But here, undeath presents itself from every case of death in proximity to Cradle.
+With this gathered information, we propose so far, that the __nature of Cradle's metaphysical status quo - of souls appearing outside of Underworld and Apocrean Realm is unique in its scale, but nominal in the function__ - undeath was present, but as we will see, it was deeply related to Underworld.
+Most of those creatures will be covered in their own chapters later:

+- Undead [Howlitzers](https://wiki.spiralknights.com/Howlitzer) reemerging on Owlite grounds as they were [slain by Valkyries](#howlitzers-dragons-and-drakes) - either by influence of Kataclysm, or only now - due to the Core's activity.
+- Past Kat Tribe [Spookats](https://wiki.spiralknights.com/Kat) was erased by Kataclysm and then brought back in their undeath.

+    The distinction between Spookats and Black Kats will be covered in their own chapter, as their are only sealed, and are brought back through summoning, reminiscent of Legion of Ur.
+- Subclasses of [Zombies](https://wiki.spiralknights.com/Zombie) being within our theory [fallen people of Almire](#he-brought-fire-from-the-mountains) and other kingdoms, are suggested by influence of [Lord Vanaduke's fires](#nature-of-darkfire), as Legions of Almire.
+To them we attribute [Almirian Crusaders](https://wiki.spiralknights.com/Almirian_Crusader) and [Dreadnoughts](https://wiki.spiralknights.com/Deadnaught) as of similar [skeletal design](#undead-dreadnoughts).
+- Lastly, [Scarabs](https://wiki.spiralknights.com/Scarab) have a link to death, most evident by their name and ribcage shell.
+This motif of death and insect-like design reminds us of [inhabitants of Apocrean Realm](#analysis-of-apocrean-realm).

+But here, undeath presents itself from every case of death in proximity to Cradle, _without a need for an explicit action of curse or induced by it transformation_.
+Prime example of it being, if we commit to the idea of Spiral Order being unaware of souls, by the result of [ghost in the machine danger mission](#ghosts-in-the-machine).

 Lastly, the we are yet to identify the time period of both [western-themed handguns](https://wiki.spiralknights.com/Antigua) and [corresponding armor sets](https://wiki.spiralknights.com/Gunslinger_Sash) to be identified, as well as of the [Cold Iron Vanquisher](https://wiki.spiralknights.com/Cold_Iron_Vanquisher), as they may stir in the correct direction the initial proposal described above.